 Blue green algae reproduces at a variable rate but in favourable conditions, a 20% to 25% growth rate per day is not uncommon – this is equivalent to a doubling rate in cell numbers over 3 to 4 days, with consequent rapid deterioration of water quality.
 In some areas, growth rates of up to 160% a day have been recorded – more than doubling in a day!

 The use of ultrasound as an alternative toxic blue green algae treatment to chemicals has been the subject of research since the 1970s.
 The diagram above shows the production of high pressure bubbles and their collapse, via ultrasound.
-The bubble formation and collapse is what sets in motion a range of natural chemical effects (part of which is the production of additional small quantities of Hydrogen Peroxide), and the main reason we can reduce those hard-to-eliminate species like Microcystis and Biofilm.

 A recent project by the Australian Water Research Council found that ultrasound at the right power/duration balance can control cyanobacteria (blue green algae) in a way that is highly effective, economically viable and environmentally friendly.
 The Research Council is now turning to practical field research, noting that new companies’ research on the optimal frequency and time parameters are ‘trade secrets’.
 Click here to view the AWRC’s Fact Sheet on Ultrasound.